johnnyucla/FINAL/README.md

 This project should be complete in terms of functionality.
 It lacks sophisticated graphics, which displeases me as a self-proclaimed artist.
 I will add these graphics as soon as I can.
 The project is messy due to it being one of my very few experiences with Qt Creator.
 However, I have learned a lot and am confident I can work on Qt at a faster pace.

+The video of the project can be found here: https://drive.google.com/file/d/0B0teY8bJhJOzbmotNFphTU9YdE0/view

 # Classes
-basehealth - Keeps a record of the base health. button -
+basehealth - keeps a record of the base health.

+button - creates the play and quit buttons

-enemy -
+enemy - the red rectangles

-game -
+game - has the compenonents to run the game.

-health -
+health - ship's health

-instr -
+instr - supposed to show the keys the can be used int the game.

-player -
+player - the playable ship

-rocket -
+rocket - the objects that the turrets shoot

-score -
+score - tallies the amount of enemies sunk

-shell -
+shell - the objects the player shoots

-turret -
+turret - object that has a polygon that tracks enemies within its radius.

 # Controls
 Although the player is positioned horizontally, it uses standard WASD controls along with some extra keys.